saschanaz/SamiTS/README.md

 SamiTS extracts styles and reprocess it to make standard CSS stylesheets.

-Get a sneak peak of [a sample](http://saschanaz.github.io/SamiTS/sample/) here.
+Get a sneak peak at it in [a sample](http://saschanaz.github.io/SamiTS/sample/) here.

 # API